adjust/adobe_air_sdk/README.md

 These will be transmitted to network partners, for the integrations that have been activated in your Adjust [dashboard](https://dash.adjust.com).

 The global partner parameters have a similar interface to the event / ad revenue / subscription partner parameters.
-Instead of adding the key and its value to an event, it's added through a call to method `addGlobalPartnerParameter` of the `Adjust` instance:
+Instead of adding the key and its value to an event, it's added through a call to method `addGlobalPartnerParameter` of the `Adjust` class:

 ```actionscript
 Adjust.addGlobalPartnerParameter("foo", "bar");